dapr/docs/daprdocs/content/en/concepts/components-concept.md

 ## Pluggable components

 Dapr allows for users to create their own self-hosted components called pluggable components.
-These are components that do not need to be written in Go, exist outside the Dapr runtime and are able to "plug" into Dapr to utilize existing building block APIs.
+These are components that do not need to be written in Go, exist outside the Dapr runtime, and are able to "plug" into Dapr to utilize existing building block APIs.

-Where possible we encourage donating components to the Dapr project and community.
+Where possible, donating components to the Dapr project and community is encouraged.

-However, pluggable components are used in scenarios where you want to create your own private component and choose not to include this into the Dapr project.
-This may be because you cannot include your component into the Dapr component repo since it is specific to your company or due to IP concerns.
-Or you want decouple your component updates from the Dapr release cycle.
+However, pluggable components are ideal for scenarios where you want to create your own private component that will not be included into the Dapr project.
+For example:
+- Your component may be specific to your company or pose IP concerns, so it cannot be included in the Dapr component repo.
+- You want decouple your component updates from the Dapr release cycle.

 For more information read [Pluggable components overview]({{<ref "pluggable-components-overview">}})

-{{% alert title="Note" color="primary" %}} Since pluggable components are not required to be written in Go, they follow a different implementation process than built-in Dapr components.
-For more information on developing built-in components read [developing new components](https://github.com/dapr/components-contrib/blob/master/docs/developing-component.md)
+{{% alert title="Note" color="primary" %}}
+Since pluggable components are not required to be written in Go, they follow a different implementation process than built-in Dapr components.
+For more information on developing built-in components, read [developing new components](https://github.com/dapr/components-contrib/blob/master/docs/developing-component.md).
 {{% /alert %}}